janderland/fql/readme.md

 #### Key-Values

-A key-value is specified as a directory, tuple, '=' symbol, and value appended
+A key-value is specified as a directory, tuple, equal symbol, and value appended
 together:

 ```fdbq
 /my/dir{"this", 0}=0xabcf03
 ```

-The value following the '=' symbol may be any of the primitives or a tuple:
+The value following the equal symbol may be any of the primitives or a tuple:

 ```fdbq
 /my/dir{22.3, -8}={"another", "tuple"}